Warning: This blog post (learning to dry camp) might make you a better human.

 When you have to save and collect your trash and carry it around with you, you become VERY aware of how much accumulates from every single purchase you make.

-We tend to take these resources for granted in the 'regular' world we live in.
+We tend to take these resources for granted in the 'regular' world.

 At least, it can if you're open to it.